All Episodes

 What for?

-If it's ultimately going to be worked out, and I believe it will, in a way that everybody's going to be happy with.
+If it's ultimately going to be worked out, and I believe it will, in a way that everybody's going to be happy with, why didn't they do that before, even if it meant waiting another month, considering they had eight years to prepare for this?

 It is beyond any comprehension I have in terms of relatability in the way I roll in my life.

-If I knew a if I knew November 9th, Donald Trump's the president, and he wants to repeal or replace Obamacare, I would have gotten every Republican in the House and Senate together and retreat for a month and get it worked out.
+If I knew November 9th, Donald Trump's the president and he wants to repeal and replace Obamacare, I would have gotten every Republican in the House and Senate together in a retreat for a month and get it worked out.

 It's the opportunity of a lifetime.

-And now we have to sit through and watch this unfolding cluster right in front right in front of our eyes.
+And now we have to sit through and watch this unfolding cluster right in front of our eyes.

 It's so pathetic to watch this.